 All aged care residents receiving ongoing (permanent) or short-term (respite) care are required to pay this fee.
 The Basic Daily Fee covers daily living expenses, including meals, cleaning, laundry, heating and cooling.

 The government sets the rate for this fee, which is calculated at 85% of the single basic age pension.
-The Basic Daily Fee increases in line with changes to the single basic age pension, which the government adjusts twice yearly in March and September.
+The Basic Daily Fee is subject to indexation in line with changes to the single basic age pension, which the government adjusts twice yearly in March and September.

 If your government means assessment indicates you need to pay or contribute to your accommodation, you can do so through a:

-- Daily Accommodation Contribution (DAC), or a combination of both
+- Daily Accommodation Contribution (DAC), (*subject to indexation) or a combination of both

 - Refundable Accommodation Deposit (RAD)